seph14/Cinder/android/README.md

 -----

 Cinder can be built with C++11 support by enabling "USE_CPP_11" in Configure.mk.

-A linked application will require the following changes to Application.mk:
+It's recommended to add the following to a linked app's Application.mk:
 APP_CPPFLAGS += -std=c++11 -D_LIBCPP_VERSION

 This will enable C++11 language support and switches the appropriate imports in